qusay-elewy/qusay-elewy/README.md

 - 👋 Hi, I’m Qusay
-- 👀 I’m interested in Software Development, Big Data Engineering and Data Analytics topics and technologies.
+- 👀 I’m interested in Software Development, Big Data Engineering, and Data Analytics topics and technologies.
 - 🌱 I work with several technologies such as C#, ASP.NET, SQL SERVER, SSRS, SSIS, Python, SQL, Postgre SQL, AWS, Pandas, Spark, Cassandra, Airflow, and Tableau.
 - 📫 How to reach me at qusayfadhel@gmail.com.